chumajin/kaggle-commonlit/README.md

 --inputpath $inputpath
 ~~~

 In this case, train_fold 4 means the fulltrain model used at the end of the competition.
 If you want to create it with 4kfold, change it like this : 0 1 2 3.
-Also, if you are using a different environment, and GPU memory is not enough, please adjust train_batch, valid_batch in the py file in config.
+Also, if you are using a different environment, and GPU memory is not enough, please adjust train_batch, valid_batch in the py file per model no in config.
 In that case, it is recommended that you also change layerwise_lr to give the condition.

 # 4. inference